|Atlantic County Government

 American Legion Post 270 in western Atlantic County, NJ.

-The American Legion Post 295 is a veterans organization located in Northfield, NJ.
+Veterans organization in Northfield, NJ.
+The American Legion Post 295 is a veteranís organization located in Northfield, NJ.
 Social Night is the 2nd and 4th Thursday.
-Meetings are held on the first and third Thursday of each month at 8:00 p.m.
+Meetings are held on the first Thursday of each month at 7:00 p.m.

 American Legion Post 352 - Somers Point is a veteran's organization that raises funds for charitable causes, the Veterans Home and awards for Somers Point and Egg Harbor Township Schools.
 We sponsor concerts and a Little League team, food baskets for needy at Christmas, parties for children on Halloween and Christmas.
 The rifle squad and color guard participate in flag and memorial services.
 At a family's request, perform an American Legion Funeral Service at the viewing of a deceased member of Legion Post #352.
 Canteen open Monday - Friday from 3:00 PM, Weekends from 12:00 Noon.